youknowone/ring/docs/control.rst

 A Ring-decorated function is a Ring object.
 Ring objects have common attributes which give elaborate controlling.
 Note that `object` in `Ring object` doesn't mean Python object.
-They are a collection of Ring-interface-injected stuff which share interface described in this document.
+They are a collection of Ring-interface-injected stuff which shares interface described in this document.

 Though it is up to factory functions :func:`ring.func_sync.ring_factory` and :func:`ring.func_asyncio.ring_factory`, they share following features.